Imperial College Enterprise Fund II

 Investment strategy

 Once a company has received investment, it will have access to ICI’s extensive support service.
 Founders will be assisted with securing IP protection, identifying sources of follow-on funding and have the benefit of numerous facilities and programmes Imperial has introduced to support young companies.
-Furthermore, companies may also benefit from Parkwalk’s position as the most active investor into UK university spinouts.

 The manager has not specified a target return.